king-ben/winterschool/tutorial2.md

 ## Setting up RStudio

 It is very common to use R code to process the results of a Bayesian phylogenetic analysis.
-Open up Rstudio.
+Open up RStudio.
 Make a new script file by clicking File > New File > R Script.
 Save this script with a sensible filename and and in a sensible location (probably the same folder with the results of the beast2 analysis).

 The Rstudio window is divided into 4 sections.

 ![](doc/rstudio.png)

 At the top left is the **script file**.
 We will gradually fill this with code during the tutorial.
 At the bottom left is the **environment**.
-This is a list of all the object in memory, which will start appearing as we start to run R code to make tables, lists and plots.
+This is a list of all the objects in memory, which will start appearing as we start to run R code to make tables, lists and plots.
 At the top right is the **console**.
 This is where the R code gets executed.
 You can also type code directly into the console.
 The bottom right is where plots that we make are displayed.

 Let's first install the packages we need.
-Cooy and paste the following code into the console.
+Copy and paste the following code into the console.

 ```r
 # Install packages